 Slow devices and computer systems are a common issue for many organizations.
 This situation can be really frustrating for employees who bring their own devices to the office.
 The BYOD (Bring Your Own Devices) policy is not a new concept, but it is a growing security concern for employers.
 It requires proper management to avoid possible security risks.
 BYOD is an ongoing trend where employees bring their own tablets, smartphones, and mobile devices to their workplace.

 Employees use a corporate network for different purposes, such as accessing databases, files and mail servers.
-But user error and unnoticed malware can easily threaten your office WiFi network.
+But user Kill and unnoticed malware can easily threaten your office WiFi network.
 Then, every device, every file and more will be affected — negatively.
 If you want to avoid security threats, try these 10 tips for managing BYOD in your office WiFi.

 1. Increase Data Security

 Before allowing non-company devices on your network, you must secure your data.
 If you have unprotected sensitive data on an open network, you are inviting trouble.
 Each network administrator should ensure the security of business data.
 If you want to open the gates for BYOD, this step should be your first priority.

 After securing your data, you must ensure the rock-solid security of your network.
 Instead of relying on generic firewalls for your data security, it is important to deploy a dedicated solution.
 Then, carefully lock your network from the outside world to avoid security holes that can be initiated by BYOD.

 Each device running on your operating system is susceptible to malware and viruses.
 As a result, you should have an approved anti-virus and anti-malware solution.
 All BYOD policies must include a responsible course of action.
 Remind employees that if they want to use their own devices, then they must install company-approved anti-malware and antivirus apps.